ntotten/ntotten.github.io/_posts/2018-05-11-convert-metadata-to-source-format-while-maintain-git-history.md

 $ sfdx force:mdapi:convert --rootdir ./project/metadata --outputdir ./tempproj
 ```

 After this runs you will have two copies of your application.
-One in the origional location and one in the new `temproj` directory.
+One in the original location and one in the new `temproj` directory.

 The first thing to do is move over the `sfdx-project.json` file and `config` folder and commit them to the repo.